Reading submissive signals is crucial to understand if someone is submitting to you and accepting your leadership and authority.

 What’s the alternative?

-The alternative is to state your point resolutely and assertively, just once.
-No “come on”, no upward inflection and no filler words.
+The alternative is to state your point resolutely and assertively.
+Rinse and repeat if needed, but no “come on”, no upward inflection, and no filler words.

 Submissive people look insecure because, often, they themselves don’t know what they want.